-Individuals who object to materials in the collection may express their concern by filling out a 'Request for

-Reconsideration of Library Material' form.
-The final decision concerning Library materials rests with the Bruce County Public Library Board.
-Responses to these requests are guided by the board's position that:
+Individuals who object to materials in the collection may express their concern by filling out a 'Request for Reconsideration of Library Material' form.
+All requests will be reviewed in light of the Collection Development Policy by the CEO.
+A written response will be provided to the patron.
+If the patron disagrees or is not satisfied with the decision of the CEO, the patron may make a further request for reconsideration to the Board whose decision will be final.
+Responses to these requests are guided by the CEO and board's position that:

-- a) people have the right to reject for themselves material of which they do not approve but they do not have the right to restrict the intellectual freedom of others - b) it is the right of parents and legal guardians to develop, interpret and enforce their own code of ethics upon their minor children
+- a) people have the right to reject for themselves material of which they do not approve but they do not have the right to restrict the intellectual freedom of others. - b) it is the right of parents and legal guardians to develop, interpret and enforce their own code of ethics upon their minor children.